D-McAdams/CedarlandBlog/blog/src/usage/compression/content.md

 To setup this experiment, I generated training data consisting of 10K random policies with a mixture of RBAC and ABAC, and then used the `zstd` tools to generate a dictionary and run another series of benchmarks.

-The results... the compression ratio for a single ABAC policy increased from 17% to 56%.
+The results: the compression ratio for a single ABAC policy increased from 17% to 56%.
 And, an RBAC policy increased slightly from 44% to 48%.

 Once the number of policies increased to 5, results were on par with those from `zlib`.
 So, on the whole, a pre-built dictionary helped push the compression rate up to ~50% when compressing 1-2 policies, and had little effect beyond that.
 Advanced dictionary tuning may increase that further, but doing so was beyond the scope of this simple series of experiments.